KukovecRok/Recognizing-animals-from-images-using-CNN/README.md

 This framework is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
 Use it at your own risk!
 #### Language
-The provided IPYNB was originally written in SLovenian language.
+The provided IPYNB was originally written in Slovenian language.
 I translated it to English but did not run it due to the long time needed.
 It may include a bug or two.